sneh2411/FPGA-Fabric-Design-and-Architecture/README.md

 # FPGA-Fabric-Design-and-Architecture
-refers to the internal structure and organization of a Field-Programmable Gate Array (FPGA) and other variants
+refers to the internal structure and organization of a Field-Programmable Gate Array (FPGA) and other variants like OpenFPGA,SOFA and Customisation

-# Day 1 – Introduction to FPGA Architecture and Vivado Design Flow using Basys board
+# Day 1 – Introduction to FPGA Architecture, Programming and Vivado Design Flow using Basys board.
+FPGA operating remotely.

 ## Objective

-The objective of Day 1 was to understand the fundamentals of FPGA architecture, FPGA design flow, and implementation of a simple digital design using Xilinx Vivado on the Basys 3 FPGA board.
+The objective of Day 1 was to understand the fundamentals of FPGA architecture, FPGA design flow, and implementation of a simple digital design using Xilinx Vivado on the Basys 3 FPGA board and remotely too

 The complete flow covered:
 - Introduction to FPGA and programmable logic